Mookie Betts Player Props: Dodgers vs. Rockies

 Mookie Betts At The Plate

-- Among qualified hitters, he ranks 85th in batting average, while his on-base percentage ranks 39th and he is 20th in slugging.
+- Among the qualified hitters, he ranks 80th in batting average, while his on-base percentage ranks 32nd and he is 16th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.